andrejsshell/andrej.sh/content/blog/kindle-reading-stats-dashboard.md

 excerpt: "forget goodreads. i turned my kindle into a reading stats machine that syncs to my portfolio website automatically. here's how."
 ---

+> **update (december 2025)**: amazon patched the kindle jailbreak, so i've migrated to a simpler markdown-based manual tracking system. the code in this post is archived for reference. the current site uses markdown files in `content/books/` instead of koreader sync.

 ## the problem

 i love reading, but tracking what i read was a mess. kindle's built-in stats are basic, goodreads feels bloated, and i wanted something that just... worked. something minimal. something i controlled.